 Technically, the conceptual model and mapping specification rely on the Ontop

 framework, and the annotation links the conceptual model to the XES standard

 for event data.

 Once the three components are specified and linked to concrete data, the framework allows for the automatic extraction of a XES event log in accordance to the provided annotation.
-More infos may be found in our BPI 2015 paper, and also in these keynote slides.
+More infos may be found in our RW 2017 paper.

 OnProm is an ongoing effort.
 We are currently working on the optimization of the different techniques involved in the framework, and on the realization of a full, mature pipeline of tools for graphically visualizing and annotating the conceptual model.
-A preliminary version of the tool, without user interfaces, is available as a ProM plug-in
+The latest version of the tool can be downloaded from the onprom website

 jREC is a JAVA+Prolog-based tool for reasoning upon the dynamics of an event-based system with respect to an Event Calculus specification.
 More specifically, jREC dynamically acquires the event occurrences characterizing a running execution of the system and monitors their effects by updating the evolution of the corresponding fluents (i.e. properties varying over time) according to an Event Calculus theory. jREC is based on a lightweight axiomatization of Chittaro and Montanari's Cached Event Calculus (see the paper Efficient Temporal Reasoning in the Cached Event Calculus), which captures a form of proactive reasoning where the current fluents' maximal validity intervals are cached and then updated/revised as new event occurrences get to be known.
 In this way, the reasoner avoids restarting from scratch every time a new event happens (which is the case of classical EC deductive reasoners), thus tracking the system's execution efficiently.

 - jREC UI, a user interface that graphically depicts the evolution of fluents in response to events.

 is available as a runnable JAR.